Onboard my account

 Pre-screening

 MultiSafepay pre-screens your account to check if the products/services you sell are low, medium, or high risk.
-Payments for medium and high-risk products/services are pauzed until onboarding is complete.
+Payments for medium and high-risk products/services are paused until onboarding is complete.

 We may ask you to provide additional documents, e.g. if you have an unusual company structure.

-MultiSafepay is legally required under the Wwft to establish and verify the identity of your company's ultimate beneficial owners (UBOs).
+MultiSafepay is legally required under the Wwft (Act for the Prevention of Money Laundering and Terrorist Financing) to establish and verify the identity of your company's ultimate beneficial owners (UBOs).

 Download and complete a Statement of Ultimate Beneficial Owner Form for every UBO, and then submit them via your dashboard.